 Repeated random sampling of news sheets and news items

 To accomplish repeated random sampling, the standard procedure of bootstrapping, also known as sampling with replacement, was applied Mooney, Mooney, Mooney, Duval, Duvall 1993.
 Bootstrapping involves the repeated and randomized selection of a small subset of a large original sample.
 In this research, throughout each step of randomized selection, I picked one hundred complete news sheets and one hundred news items; then I counted the number of news items and news sheets that mention at least one woman.
 Hence I treated women’s presence in news as a binomial random variable with two possible outcomes: present and absent.
-Next, by averaging the outcomes of the randomized selection steps, I calculated the mean number of news items and news sheets in which women are present or absent if hundred news items and new sheets are randomly selected.
+Next, by averaging the outcomes of the randomized selection steps, I calculated the mean number of news items and news sheets in which women are present or absent if a hundred news items and new sheets are randomly selected.
 In short, the process of repeated random sampling of news sheets and news items brought about a binomial probability distribution that represents women’s presence or absence in the MIA-Euronews Corpus.

 To discover the probability distribution that represents the presence of women in the lost totality of news sheets that once circulated in the early modern period, I applied Bayes’ Theorem Puga, Krzywinski, Altman 2015.
 This is a mathematical framework that facilitates the discovery of the most likely prior distribution giving rise to a set of evidence gathered throughout a series of independent trials.
 In the context of this research, the evidence is the binomial probability distribution that the bootstrapping procedure brought about and the prior is the probability distribution that represents women’s presence in the lost totality of once existing news sheets.
 We can formalize all this in the following way: